-- Measurement projects, which use or develop quantitative or qualitative approaches to address public health problems.
+- Applied Research, which use or develop quantitative or qualitative approaches to address public health problems.

-- Practice projects, which put public health principles and knowledge into practice.
+- Policy and Practice, which put public health principles and knowledge into practice.

-- Laboratory studies, which involve basic science research.
+- Laboratory Research, which involve basic science research.

 All abstracts must follow the following format: